soarlab/FPTuner/README.md

 Apart from these, FPTuner also depends on Gurobi v6.5.
 Note that FPTuner's installation script **does not** automatically install Gurobi.
-Please follow these steps to install Gurobi and acquire a free academic license.
+Please follow the following steps to install Gurobi and obtain a free academic license.

 1. Installation.
   - On [Gurobi website](http://www.gurobi.com) (tab "DOWNLOADS") select "Download Center."